Before we proceed any further, here are some facts and figures for you to chew on:

 App data is displayed faster and in high definition, never compromising on graphics, content, or user experience.
 This apart, versioning of apps can be avoided.
 All this contributes to the ultra high performance capabilities of React Native apps and their overall cost efficiency.

-Lastly, if you wonder why React Native is better than other premier frameworks such as AngularJS and Flutter, here is the takeaway: This framework has an ecosystem that allows it to raise Java API for Android components and Objective C API for iOS components.
+Lastly, if you wonder why React Native is better than other premier frameworks such as Flutter, here is the takeaway: This framework has an ecosystem that allows it to raise Java API for Android components and Objective C API for iOS components.